Course overview#

 Value proposition

-Construct and justify a unique value proposition that clearly aligns customer needs with a feasible and innovative solution.
+Construct and justify a business model and unique value proposition that clearly aligns customer needs with a feasible and innovative solution.

 Minimum viable product (MVP)